 Welcome

-Below, you will find our list of policies, general information about each group, and a specific schedule.
+Below, you will find our list of policies, general information about the group, and a specific schedule.
 Thanks!

 Please communicate with me about anything relating to choir.